 Using my hot glue gun I added 3 tiny eggs and for an added touch I glued on a couple of small pieces of green preserved moss.

 To attach the nest to the wreath I applied a generous amount of hot glue on the back of the nest, then I put it left of center on the bottom of the wreath…facing slightly upward.

-I tucked in small pieces of the sheet moss in some of the open spaces.
+I tucked in small pieces of moss in some of the open spaces.
 It’s small details like this that help make your DIY wreaths look professionally done.